-On one occasion, after a man and his son were relieved of their belongings, they made the mistake of threatening to return with a number of friends to demand restitution.
-However, their captors declared the man and his son to be “rebels” and hanged them from a tree across the road from the old tavern.
+On one occasion, after a man and his son were relieved of their belongings, they made the mistake of threatening to return with several friends to demand restitution.
+However, their captors declared the man and his son “rebels” and hanged them from a tree across the road from the old tavern.

 Six-Mile House became a well-known rendezvous for many vicious gangs.
-On July 17, 1862, a mass meeting was held by the citizens at the courthouse in Wyandotte who formed a “Committee of Safety” which was determined to tear down the tavern.
+On July 17, 1862, the citizens at the courthouse in Wyandotte held a mass meeting and formed a “Committee of Safety,” which was determined to tear down the tavern.

-The next day the committee journeyed out to see Six-Mile House proprietor, Theodore Bartles.
+The next day the committee journeyed out to see Six-Mile House proprietor Theodore Bartles.
 However, Bartles had already heard that the committee had been formed and had ridden to Fort Leavenworth for help.
 When the committee arrived at the tavern, they were surprised to find a company of soldiers encamped around Six-Mile.
-The committee members were quickly told, under orders from General James G. Blunt, that there be no destruction of property, and the members of the committee were taken to the fort and required to put up a bond to keep the peace.
+Under orders from General James G. Blunt, the committee members were quickly told that there would be no destruction of property, and the members of the committee were taken to the fort and required to put up a bond to keep the peace.

-Though it would seem that Union authorities would have also wanted the Six-Mile Tavern and the outlaw Redlegs, who indiscriminately robbed, murdered, and stole livestock for their own personal gain, disbanded, this was obviously not the case.
-One reason may have been because the Redlegs were often employed as scouts by the Union Army, because they were very familiar with the roads and trails in both Missouri and Kansas.
+Though it would seem that Union authorities would have also wanted the Six-Mile Tavern and the outlaw Redlegs, who indiscriminately robbed, murdered, and stole livestock for their own personal gain, disbanded, this was not the case.
+One reason may have been that the Redlegs were often employed as scouts by the Union Army because they were very familiar with the roads and trails in Missouri and Kansas.

-Though the Wyandotte citizens had failed to get rid of Six-Mile Tavern in July, they met again on August 26, 1862 and drew up the following proclomation at a public meeting:
+Though the Wyandotte citizens had failed to get rid of Six-Mile Tavern in July, they met again on August 26, 1862, and drew up the following proclamation at a public meeting:

 “WHEREAS: Our duty to our country is paramount to all others: and,

-WHEREAS, the best-authenticated facts warrant us in the belief that an irresponsible band of armed men crossed the Missouri River from Wyandotte, none of whom were citizens thereof, on the night of the 22nd of August, for the double purpose of stealing Negroes and horses, and to that end did steal a number of both and collect them on the bank of the river opposite Wyandotte, with a view to crossing into Kansas through Wyandotte; and,
+WHEREAS, the best-authenticated facts warrant us in the belief that an irresponsible band of armed men crossed the Missouri River from Wyandotte, none of whom were citizens thereof, on the night of August 22, for the double purpose of stealing Negroes and horses and to that end did steal a number of both and collect them on the bank of the river opposite Wyandotte, with a view to crossing into Kansas through Wyandotte; and,